Moomonk/git-notes/branches.md

-A git branch is a pointer to the latest commit in one version of your program.
+This is my second go at explaining a git branch is a pointer to the latest commit in one version of your program.
 It is commonly used for separating development version and distibution versions of programs.